Isabelle Drummond: Career

-Debuted on TV with a novel rapid participation in Laços de Família in 2000.
+Debuted on TV with a novel rapid participation in Laços de Família and on the series Linha Direta in 2000.
+In the same year she participated in the film Xuxa Popstar.

 The following year, she played the small Rosicler, the daughter of Ana Paula Arósio character in the miniseries Os Maias.
-In the same year, became the show's child Emília Sítio do Picapau Amarelo.
+In the same year, became the show's child Sítio do Picapau Amarelo. as Emilia joining the cast for six consecutive years.
+Being nominated twice for the best of the year as best child actress.